txstate-etc/dataloader-factory/README.md

 })
 ```
 I find that pattern to be quite repetitive and ugly, even if you replace the reduce with
-`lodash.groupby` or the like.
+`lodash.groupBy` or the like.
 Furthermore, the one-to-many and many-to-many patterns are a
 little more complicated to unwind.
 So dataloader-factory handles that part for you.
 Your `fetch`
 function only has to return a set of rows, and they'll get properly sorted and formatted for
 dataloader automatically.